The essential guide to 'bots' for sales and customer service

 Let's get this party started....

 Influencing customers at the point of purchase helps you to close more sales, and build greater long term satisfaction.
 Giving good advice will build trust and create value.
-So adding a bot to your website, and a bot that sells, is a must do task for successful companies in 2017.
+So adding a bot to your website, and a bot that sells, is a must do task for successful companies now.

 So far we have explained what you need to know to make a great choice, now it's time to get the party started and get on with implementation.
 You need a plan - preferably agreed across multiple functions including sales, marketing, operations, ecommerce and IT.